mrbusche/site-checker/README.md

 TO_NUMBER
 ```

-This is also configured for the URL to be a secret, but you could also hardcode it in the Cypress test
+This is configured for the URL to be a secret, but you could also hardcode it in the Cypress test

 ```shell
 CYPRESS_URL